 Lev Davidovich Bronshtein was a Ukrainian/Russian revolutionary socialist, founder of the Workers and Peasants; Red Army and Stalin’s biggest opponent.
 Bronshstein was his family name, but during his revolutionary life he was known as Leon Trotsky.
-His family was Semitic, but did not practiced Judaism.
-Trotsky spoke Surzhyk, a mixture of Ukrainian and Russian.
-He worked with Lenin in 1917 and was the leader of the Red Army during the Russian civil war.
-After the foundation of the USSR, Trotsky struggle against the growing power of Stalin.
-For his opposition to stalinism, he was expelled from the communist party and deported in 1929.
-In exile, Trotsky created the Fourth Communist International and called for a political revolution in the USSR.
+His family was of Jewish origin and spoke Surzhyk, a mixture of Ukrainian and Russian.
+Trotsky worked with Lenin in 1917 and was the leader of the Red Army during the Russian civil war.
+After the foundation of the USSR, he struggled against the growing power of Stalin.
+For his opposition to stalinism, Trotsky was expelled from the communist party and deported in 1929.
+In exile, he created the Fourth Communist International and called for a political revolution in the Soviet-Union.
 A Stalinist assassin was able to murder the exiled revolutionary in Mexico, August 1940!

-James P Canon was a American revolutionary socialist who broke with the Socialist Party of America in 1919.
+James P. Cannon was a American revolutionary socialist who broke with the Socialist Party of America in 1919.
 He and other revolutionary socialists founded the Communist Labor Party that became the Communist Party USA.
-After the Russian civil war and the death of Lenin, Canon became anti-Stalin and rejected the new Stalinist leaders of the Communist International.
-He was expelled from the CPUSA and founded the Communist League of America, which became the Socialist Workers Party.
+After the Russian civil war and the death of Lenin, Cannon became anti-Stalin and rejected the new Stalinist leaders of the Communist International.
+He was expelled from the CPUSA and founded the Communist League of America, renamed Socialist Workers Party in 1938.
 The anti-Stalinist communist movement in the USA was weakened by sectarian splits and conflicts.
-James P Canon retired from the party in the 1950’s, he was national chairman emeritus of the SWP when he died in Los Angeles on August 21, 1974!
+James P. Cannon retired from the party in the 1950’s, he was national chairman emeritus of the SWP when he died in Los Angeles 1974!

 Henk Sneevliet (1883-1942)